 Apart from its central location, Lodhi Colony attracted and thrilled the artists with its unique, symmetrical, and well-laid-out façades and pedestrian-friendly charm.

 Each triple-storey government-owned building here features a central arched doorway and four windows (two on either side) wherein the archway affords a view inside a courtyard.

 In some buildings, the archways showcase the trees jutting out of them to the street.

 Lodhi Art District houses over 54 murals (and counting) that take on versatile themes, from social issues to environmental issues to marginalized and vulnerable communities like LGBTQ to Indian culture and values.
 Many of them have been inspired by the residents and visitors of the Lodhi Colony.

 Are you a history lover too?
 You sure would love to read about Safdarjung Tomb, Tuglaqabad Fort, and Humayun’s Tomb in Delhi.

 You’d find yourself ogling at the artworks while trying to draw inferences behind them.
 I asked myself several times, “What must have inspired an artist?” while looking at those pretty yet thoughtful murals.

-I was mesmerized to see the art on walls that speaks volumes and loved the way trees of Lodhi dynamically became part of each and every art piece.
+I was mesmerized to see the art on walls that speaks volumes and loved the way the trees of Lodhi dynamically became part of each and every art piece.

 Street Murals in Lodhi Art District